bmscottsugar/class-project-3rd-try/README.md

 3. Open Jupyter notebook from command line or from Anaconda.
 4. From home page of Jupyter, click "upload"
 5. Navigate to the location where you save the cloned repo from step 2.
-6. Click on File named "Autism prevalance vs country population.ipynb".
+6. Click on File named "Class Project Assets/Autism prevalence versus country population Class Project (1).ipynb."
-7. Click on "Run", the scroll down and select  "Run All"
+7. Click on "Run", then scroll down and select  "Run All"

 Requirements met for Code Louisville: